Health Library

 After the EEG

-A neurologist, a doctor who specializes in the nervous system, will read the tracing.
+A neurologist, a doctor who specializes in the nervous system, will read the tracing (the recording of the brain’s electrical activity).
 A report will be sent to the requesting doctor or clinic.
-Results from the test can take up to three to five business days.
+Results can take three to five business days.

 Contact Us